contao/docs-archive/api/hooks/addCustomRegexp.md

 # addCustomRegexp

 The `addCustomRegexp` hook is triggered when an unknown regular expression is found.
 It passes the name of the regexp, the current value and the widget object as arguments and expects a boolean return value.

-It is available from version 2.6.2.
+> **Tag** Available from version 2.6.2.

 ## Parameters

 1. *string* `$strRegexp`

-	The unknown regular expression string
+    The unknown regular expression string.

 2. *mixed* `$varValue`

-	The input value to be validated
+    The input value to be validated.

 3. *Widget* `$objWidget`

     Form widget which is handling this input value.
     Use the widget's properties to retrieve information about the field configuration.

 ## Example

 ```php
 <?php